 Thickness

-Depending on where you buy your mats from, they may be different thicknesses, which can affect fall protection capabilities.
-All the Tatami Gym mats sold by British Martial Arts Mats are 40mm thick, offering a fall protection from critical heights over 1.5 m.
+Tatami Gym mats sold by British Martial Arts Mats are 40mm thick, offering a fall protection from critical heights over 1.5 m.
 Other mats offered on other websites may be thinner and may not be as durable.

 Surface

 Another important thing to keep in mind is the surface texture of the roll out mats that you purchase.
 Some mats feature a carpet-like surface texture which can be very uncomfortable for martial arts and gymnastics training.
 Not only does the surface texture of these gymnastics mats offer higher friction, which can cause mat burn, they also absorb sweat and liquids.
 As a result, these mats can be difficult to clean and maintain, whilst being more slippery than mats with other surfaces.
+Alternatively, mats with a tatami pattern on the surface are great for anti-slip flooring.
+The tatami pattern mimics the style of woven Japanese mats.
+They're great to use for martial arts training as you can work on your ground game, and not worry about getting friction burns.

 Price/ Quality